Southern bread riots: Richmond bread riots

-On April 2, 1863, in the Confederate capital of Richmond, Virginia, about 5,500 people, mostly poor women, broke into shops and began seizing food, clothing, shoes, and even jewelry before the militia arrived to restore order.
-Tens of thousands of dollars worth of items were stolen.
-No one died and few were injured.
+On April 2, 1863, in the Confederate capital of Richmond, Virginia, about 5,500 people, mostly poor women, after being denied a meeting with Governor John Letcher to seek relief amid food and fuel shortages, broke into shops and began seizing food, clothing, shoes, and even jewelry before the militia arrived to restore order.
+Tens of thousands of dollars' worth of items were stolen.
+No one died and only a few were injured.
 The riot was organized and instigated by Mary Jackson, a peddler and the mother of a soldier.

 President Jefferson Davis pleaded with the women and even threw them money from his pockets, asking them to disperse, saying "You say you are hungry and have no money; here, this is all I have".
 The mayor read the Riot Act; the governor called out the militia, and it restored order.

 To protect morale, the Confederate government suppressed most news reports of the riot itself.
 Many newspapers, however, were keen to report on the trials of the participants themselves, and they usually portrayed those people in an unflattering light, suggesting that they were not actually starving, or that the rioters were mostly "Yankees" or lower-class people, allowing many upper-class citizens to ignore the scope of the problems.
 However, that only served to deepen the feelings of resentment and injustice among the lower classes, leading to the sentiment that the Civil War was "a rich man's war, but a poor man's fight".

-In Richmond, measures were undertaken to alleviate starvation and inflation for poor people, and special committees were held to classify "worthy poor" from "unworthy poor", the city then opened special markets for "worthy poor" citizens to purchase goods and fuel at significantly reduced prices.
+In Richmond, measures were undertaken to alleviate starvation and inflation for poor people, and special committees were held to classify "worthy poor" from "unworthy poor"; the city then opened special markets for "worthy poor" citizens to purchase goods and fuel at significantly reduced prices.